mkopylec/furious-cinema/README.md

 ### TODO
 Here is the list of what should be done besides of what already exists:
-- some generic logging mechanism (based on function or [AspectJ](https://www.eclipse.org/aspectj/)) to log inbound and outbound ports operations.
+- some generic logging mechanism (based on function or [AspectJ](https://www.eclipse.org/aspectj/)) to automatically log inbound and outbound ports operations.
 - [ArchUnit](https://www.archunit.org/) tests